PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 ## Routing

 Unlike most frameworks, Frugal does not rely on file-based routing.
-Instead, you have to declare the route of the page in the page descriptor :
+Instead, you have to declare the route of the page in the page descriptor:

 ```ts
 export const route = "/post/:tag/:page";